EmmyVoita/EmmyVoita.github.io/_posts/2023-4-9-OpenGL-Parallax-Mapping.markdown

 **Implementation**

 This G-buffer geometry shader processes triangles by calculating tangent-space basis vectors (tangent, bitangent, and normal) required for parallax mapping and normal mapping.
-The fragement shader then stores the values in the corresponding output buffer.
+The fragment shader then stores the values in the corresponding output buffer.

 <div class="padded-code-block">